tropen/node-todo-server/README.md

 ## Endpoints 🔨
 Api is available at `HOST:PORT` (default: `http://localhost:5000`) with the only prefix `/api/v1/`.
-Server is configured to be development.
+Server is configured to be in `dev` mode.
 This disables CORS blocking for client-url `http://localhost:3000`

 public:
  * `POST /api/v1/signin` - returns AUTH_KEY